 He has further explained stuttering in the framework of the dual premotor model (Goldberg, 1985): As a voluntary, internally cued behavior, speaking should be controlled mainly by the ‘medial premotor system’, i.e,, by the SMA-basal ganglia circuit.
 Because of the impaired basal ganglia function, the ‘lateral premotor system’, i.e., the cerebellar circuit, tries to compensate for the deficit and becomes dominant in speech control.
 The lateral premotor system, however, controls motor behavior depending on sensory input (i.e., not on the basis of internal cues, as the basal ganglia do), and consequently, speech becomes dependent on (external cues from) auditory feedback (Alm, 2006).

-By contrast, I do not assume that the medial premotor system is impaired in stuttering, but that the lateral premotor system is impaired because it does not get the needed sensory input.
-The result is interruptions of speech flow, which the speaker automatically tries to overcome by the will – and here, the medial premotor circuit with the basal ganglia come into play (see below).
-A dysfunction in the lateral premotor system was already oncluded by Watson and Freeman (1997) from the results of brain imaging and behavioral studies (read more).
+I do not assume that the medial premotor system is impaired in stuttering, but that the lateral premotor system is impaired because it does not get the needed sensory input.
+The result is interruptions of speech flow, which the speaker automatically tries to overcome by the will – and here, the medial premotor circuit with the basal ganglia comes into play (see below).
+A dysfunction in the lateral premotor system was already concluded by Watson and Freeman (1997) from the results of brain imaging and behavioral studies (read more).

 The crucial thing is: humans can actually have imprecise knowledge, imprecise thinking, vague ideas and expectations – computers can only simulate this.
 The results of such simulation, however, are not vague, but are always specific, even if they are wrong.
 Suchlike wrong but specific predictions are the basis of incorrect error signals in the theories mentioned above.
 By contrast, humans will hardly produce specific wrong predictions of how a word of their native tongue should sound like.

 Stuttering has often been compared with Parkinson’s disease.
 I think, that’s wrong: Parkinson’s results from a weak basal ganglia function in mostly old people, developmental stuttering is rather related to a strong or a bit too strong basal ganglia function in young children and hyperactive people.
 Haloperidol reduces basal ganglia activity as well as stuttering, but can evoke not only languidness, but also Parkinson’s-like symptoms (tremor and bradykinesia) as a side effect (Kurz et al, 1995).
-On the other hand, Juste and Andrade (2017) who had investigated the disfluent speech in patients with Parkinson’s, conclude that the change in their speech cannot be considered a stuttering disorder, because the percentage of stuttering-like disfluencies did not reach 3% of stuttered syllables on average in their study.
+On the other hand, Juste and Andrade (2017) who had investigated the disfluent speech in patients with Parkinson’s, conclude that the change in their speech cannot be considered a stuttering disorder, because the percentage of stuttering-like disfluencies did not reach 3% on average – a parameter internationally used for the diagnosis of stuttering.

 Neurogenic stuttering after a lesion in the BG seems to be another case.
-Here, disfluency may result from failing internal cues for syllable starts.
-In developmental stuttering, by contrast, overt symptoms just result from these cues, by which the BG try to start a motor program that has been blocked by the cerebellum.
-That’s why the struggle behavior in developmental stuttering, which typically lacks in neurogenic stuttering (Lundgren, Helm-Estabrooks, & Klein, 2010).
-Interestingly, acquired stuttering typically also lacks all the features that I ascribe to the fact that the speaker’s attention is drawn from the auditory channel at particular sentence positions, at particular words, or in particular communication situations (see Section 2.2 and 2.5) – stuttering behavior is constant across speech and speech tasks (Lundgren, Helm-Estabrooks, & Klein, 2010).
+Here, stuttering seems to result only from incorrect, repetitive internal cues for starts of speech motor programs, but without concurrent inhibition of these programs by the cerebellum (as assumed in developmental stuttering).
+That’s why tension and struggle behavior typically lack in neurogenic stuttering (Lundgren, Helm-Estabrooks, & Klein, 2010).
+Interestingly, neurogenic stuttering behavior is constant across speech and speech tasks (Lundgren, Helm-Estabrooks, & Klein, 2010), that is, it lacks all the features that I ascribe to the fact that the speaker’s attention is drawn from the auditory channel at certain sentence positions, words, or in certain communication situations (see Section 2.2 and 2.5).
 An audio example of acquired neurogenic stuttering is available here.

 Watson and Freeman (1997) discussed studies of regional cerebral blood flow (rCBF) and studies of speech motor performance in which acoustic laryngeal reaction time (LRT) was measured as a function of the complexity of the required response, e.g., a word or sentence.
 They wrote: